Making Sense Of Cents

 I’m a spender, so this is hard for me.
 That’s why I don’t have a credit card at all (and never have).
 I know I’m giving up points and all of the freebies, but it’s worth it because the spender in me would buy new shoes, makeup, and everything else I find so necessary to maintain my ultra-feminine self (no judgment please ☺).

 This is also why I budget.
-It’s the tool I use to keep myself in check and on track (here’s a look at the budget templates I use).
+It’s the tool I use to keep myself in check and on track.

 The point is that it’s important to figure out what works best for you when it comes to managing your money so you can be happy, regardless of your income.